- 10 a.m.-5 p.m. Monday-Saturday

-- The Discovery Zone has many fun, hands-on activities that foster critical thinking, creativity and collaboration.
+- The Discovery Zone has many fun activities that foster critical thinking, creativity and collaboration.

-- There are several kid-friendly exhibits with components to see and touch, including a limestone cave that invites exploration and collection drawers to open and examine.
+- There are several kid-friendly exhibits with components to see and hear, including a limestone cave that invites exploration and collection drawers to examine.

 - Strollers are permitted in all Museum exhibits except the Butterfly Rainforest.